 If you’re suffering from lower back pain you’re not alone.
-It has been reported that more than 80% of the population will at some time in their life suffer from the disabling confines of lower back pain.
+It has been reported that more than 80% of the population will at some point in their life suffer from lower back pain.

-Doctors of chiropractic are well equipped in the treatment of low back pain as well as other spinal conditions.
-At Perth Chiro Centre, we commonly see a number of factors that contribute to lower back pain;
+Chiropractic doctors are well equipped in treating lower back pain as well as other spinal conditions.
+At Perth Chiro Centre, we often receive a number of concerns regarding lower back pain that is caused by:

 - Abnormal lower back facet joint dysfunction

-- Increases in a prolonged sitting (at the computer, in the car, in front of the television)
+- Increase in a prolonged sitting (at the computer, in the car, in front of the television)

 - De-conditioned and weak lower back core stability